 After sailing a few nautical miles you reach Hope Town, the main settlement on Elbow Cay.
 This colorful village is home to its distinctive red and white striped lighthouse, that can be seen 23 nautical miles away.
-Hope Town offers food markets, boutique shops and the Wyannie Malone Museum, that shows how this area was thrown into turbulent times of American Revolution.
+Hope Town offers food markets, boutique shops, and more.

 Hope Town Lighthouse, photo by Chip Gallent

-In the western side of Elbow Cay, you will find White Sound, a colorful village with few restaurant and marina facilities.
+On the western side of Elbow Cay, you will find White Sound, a colorful village with few restaurants and marina facilities.